 politics of climate change, political economy, social inequality, urban studies, Latin America

 Daniel Aldana Cohen is Assistant Professor of Sociology at the University of California, Berkeley, where he is Director of the Socio-Spatial Climate Collaborative, or (SC)2, and serves as a faculty affiliate in the graduate program on Political Economy.
 He is also Founding Co-Director of the Climate and Community Project, a progressive climate policy think tank.
 He is a CIFAR Azrieli Global Scholar (2021-23).
 In 2018-19, he was a Member of the Institute for Advanced Study in Princeton, New Jersey.
 He is the co-author of A Planet to Win: Why We Need a Green Deal (Verso 2019).
 He is currently completing a book project called Street Fight: Climate Change and Inequality in the 21st Century City, under contract with Princeton University Press.

-Cohen works on the politics of climate change, investigating the intersections of climate change, housing, political economy, social movements, and inequalities of race and class in the United States and Brazil.
+Cohen works on the intersections of the climate emergency, housing, political economy, social movements, and inequalities of race and class in the United States and Brazil.
 As Director of (SC)2, he is leading qualitative and quantitative research projects on Whole Community Climate Mapping, green political economy, and eco-apartheid.
 He was also co-founder and co-PI of the Superstorm Research Lab, in New York City.

 Cohen has been cited for his research and public engagement in The Washington Post, Bloomberg, Vox, The Philadelphia Inquirer, The Huffington Post, Energy & Environment News, Gizmodo, and elsewhere.